zhangce/kbp/README.md

 As stated in the [overview](#overview), the extractors perform the following high-level tasks:

-- Extract entity mentions from sentences
+- Extract entity mentions from sentences.
-- Extract lexical and syntactic features for relation mentions (entity mentions pairs in the same sentence)
+- Extract lexical and syntactic features for relation mentions (entity mentions pairs in the same sentence).
-- Extract candidates for coreferent mentions
+- Extract candidates for coreferent mentions.
-- Extract features for entity linking (linking Freebase entities to mentions in text)
+- Extract features for entity linking (linking Freebase entities to mentions in text).
+These features include:
+  - Exact string match
+  - Freebase alias
+  - Coreference
-- Generate positive and negative training examples for relation mentions
+- Generate positive and negative training examples for relation mentions.
-- Extract the relation mentions
+- Extract the relation mentions.

 We will walk through each of the extractors in more detail below.